kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 what the applicable policies allow.
 Thus, order of evaluation does not affect the policy result.

 For a connection from a source pod to a destination pod to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the connection.
-If either side does not allow the connection, it will not happen.
+If any one of the either side does not allow the connection, it will not happen.

 ## The NetworkPolicy resource {#networkpolicy-resource}